 Leena Mertanen (b.
-1986, Finland) is a self-taught fine art photographer who examines various aspects of humanity, culture and femininity in her distinctive, often staged self- portraits.
+1986, Finland) is a self-taught fine art photographer who examines various aspects of humanity, culture and femininity in her distinctive, often staged self-portraits.
 She uses herself as a model in her absurd, dark, humorist, emotional works making personal universal, combining often unexpected elements and purist technical know-how to various different ways of thematic approach to modern photography.
-Drawing inspiration from all kinds of cultural history including fashion, music, films and literature, her visual style is filled with details taken out of context, popular cultural references and intellectual psychological analysis on the human condition.
+Drawing inspiration from all kinds of cultural history including fashion, music, films and literature, her style is filled with popular cultural references and intellectual psychological analysis on the human condition.
 Having severe Stendhal-syndrome and almost unnaturally strong bond to the arts, her work is heavily influenced by expressionist painters and painting techniques she began studying out of curiosity at the age of 15, applying them later to photography.
 Mertanen got accepted to Central Saint Martins UK in 2015 to study photography, but began her academic art studies at the Academy of Fine Arts Helsinki instead, quitting them after 6 months for personal reasons.
-Her often large-scale works of Mertanen have been in numerous private collections worldwide since her debut in 2005 when she was finishing her high school diploma at the Savonlinna Upper Secondary School of Arts and Music.
+Her often large-scale works have been in several private collections worldwide since her debut in 2005 when she was finishing her high school diploma at the Savonlinna Upper Secondary School of Arts and Music.
 She is known as hard-working perfectionist.

 "I live the most in my photographs.
 I have an extraordinary relationship with my camera it being the closest friend I have.